DiamondLightSource/cothread/docs/user/cothread.rst

 .. module:: cothread.coserver

-:mod:`cothread.coserver` provides coorperative versions of the server classes from :mod:`SocketServer` and :mod:`BaseHTTPServer` modules.
+:mod:`cothread.coserver` provides coorperative versions of the server classes from :mod:`socketserver` and :mod:`http.server` modules.

 ..  class:: TCPServer(...)

-    Wrapped version of :class:`SocketServer.TCPServer`.
+    Wrapped version of :class:`socketserver.TCPServer`.

 ..  class:: UDPServer(...)

-    Wrapped version of :class:`SocketServer.UDPServer`.
+    Wrapped version of :class:`socketserver.UDPServer`.

 ..  class:: HTTPPServer(...)

-    Wrapped version of :class:`BaseHTTPServer.HTTPServer`.
+    Wrapped version of :class:`http.server.HTTPServer`.

 ..  class:: CoThreadingMixIn()

-    A cooperative equivalent to :class:`SocketServer.ThreadingMixIn` which
+    A cooperative equivalent to :class:`socketserver.ThreadingMixIn` which
     spawns a new cothread to handle each request.

 ..  class:: CoThreadingTCPServer(...)